PRO100BYTE/ProjectArcade-Wiki/get-started/running-a-game.md

 ### Choosing the Emulator

-Usually, Retrobat defaults to the best / more stable emulator for each system.
+Usually, ProjectArcade defaults to the best / more stable emulator for each system.
 However, if the default emulator does not work for you, you can change the Emulator for a whole system or for a specific game.

 {% hint style="info" %}
 The full list of available emulators per system can be found in the [Supported Game Systems](../supported-game-systems/) section of the wiki.